mjM00n/mjM00n/README.md

 <table>
   <tr>
     <td width= "60%">
-      In data 602, we reviewed and practiced fundamental statistics in R using R studio.
-The main concepts were covered involved probability, hypothesis testing, confidence intervals, bootstrapping, central limit theorem, and linear regression.
+      In data 602, we reviewed and put to use fundamental statistics in R through R studio.
+The main concepts covered were probability, hypothesis testing, confidence intervals, bootstrapping, central limit theorem, and linear regression.
+This was a fun introductory project my team and I worked on where our class was tasked to conduct hypothesis and confidence interval testing on a dataset.
+The project was done around the same time as halloween, so to be festive the data we looked into was on horror movies.
+We found our data from the IMDb database, and were interested in seeing whether longer or shorter horror movies had higher average ratings on the IMDb scale of 1-10.
+We found that longer horror movies had higher overall ratings than short horror movies at a 95% confidence level, and the ratings on longer movies were between 0.4 - 0.8 higher on average.
     </td>
     <td width= "40%">
       <img alt="Food Spending Visualization from Tableau" src="https://github.com/user-attachments/assets/6593a11f-0e4a-4e53-bf47-6b091546d895"/>